tru0067/verdurous/README.md

 ### Files

 ##### `verdurous.vim`
 The verdurous colorscheme for vim.
 Use `set termguicolors` in your `.vimrc` to use this theme out of the box.
 Otherwise, you can use verdurous' 16 color palette with your terminal emulator of choice.

 ##### `deploy_nvim.sh`

-A small shell script that will simply create a symlink to `~/verdurous/verdurous.vim` within nvim's `~/.config/nvim/colors/` directory.
-Note that this assumes that you've put the verdurous directory in your home folder, because I am bad at bash.
+A small shell script that will create a skeleton `~/.config/nvim/colors/verdurous.vim` that will simply source `~/verdurous/verdurous.vim`.
+One can then add any of their own changes to the system's file.

+Note that this assumes that you've put this repo in your home folder.

-##### `gallery`
+##### `gallery/`
 Contains all the images you see here in this readme!